 What Does Microblading Cost?

 Microblading costs between $400 and $800 nationally, with premium artists in major metros charging $600-$1,200.
-At my studio in Shorewood, IL, it’s $650 including the 6-8 week touch-up.
+At my studio in Shorewood, IL, the first session is $650 and the required 6-8 week touch-up is a separate $150 — $800 for the complete process, quoted that way from the first conversation.
 Over two years, microblading typically costs less than what most people spend on daily brow products.

 Pricing varies widely based on location, artist experience, and what’s included.